Key Signs Dave & Chuck The Freak - Radio Ink

-Key Networks will offer ‘Dave & Chuck the Freak’, to radio stations across the U.S. The morning show currently airs on Beasley Media Group’s WRIF-FM, the show’s flagship station in Detroit.
+Key Networks will offer ‘Dave & Chuck the Freak’, to radio stations across the U.S. The morning show is based out of Beasley Media Group’s WRIF-FM in Detroit.

 “We have been self-syndicating Dave & Chuck the Freak on many of Beasley’s rock stations for the past few years and have enjoyed ratings growth on ALL the brands carrying the show,” said Justin Chase, Beasley Media Group Chief Content Officer.
 “The content is absolutely hilarious, and the show characters have made a deep connection with audiences in our markets.”